- Lay paving

 - Roll out the grass over the base and ensure the directional pile runs the same way if there are multiple pieces.
 Trim to size with a sharp knife and secure any joins

-If you are trying to keep the cost down you can just compact existing soil and cover with a thin layer of compacted fine aggregate (sharp sand).
+If you are trying to keep the cost down you can just compact existing soil and cover with a thin layer of compacted fine aggregate (sharp sand or 2-6mm limestone).
 However you must remove the existing lawn or unevenness will soon become an issue.

 a).
 Sand filled grasses should be spread over the base and filled with the kiln dried sand and brushed in.
 The weight of the sand holds the carpet in position.